 If you do smell gas, you should immediately leave the building or home you are in, and warn others to, too, and call 911 or your utility provider immediately.
 You should NOT call from the building, or turn any lights on – a spark from the phone or light switch might ignite the gas.

 Propane is more dangerous than natural gas, for one thing because it is heavier than air, and tends to accumulate in low areas of the building where it might not reach your nose.

-When a gas explosion occurs, there are several parties who may end up being legally liable for the resulting injuries and death: the local gas supply company, the “upstream” suppliers of the gas (those who sold the gas to the local supplier), the appliance manufacturer or seller or distributer, the party who installed the gas system or repaired or maintained the appliance, or the owner or landlord of the home or apartment.
+When a gas explosion occurs in the Syracuse area, our explosion injury lawyers often investigation often reveals multiple parties who may end up being legally liable for the resulting injuries and death: the local gas supply company, the “upstream” suppliers of the gas (those who sold the gas to the local supplier), the appliance manufacturer or seller or distributer, the party who installed the gas system or repaired or maintained the appliance, or the owner or landlord of the home or apartment.
 Investigating a gas explosion case requires experience and help from a gas explosion expert.

-The Auburn, New York explosion accident attorneys of Michaels & Smolak have recovered millions of dollars for victims of explosions and for other injuries.
+The Syracuse explosion accident attorneys of Michaels & Smolak have recovered millions of dollars for victims of explosions and for other injuries.
 If you or a loved one has been a victim of an explosion, CONTACT US for a free consultation with an experienced lawyer who can inform you of your legal rights and maximize your compensation.